 How to Make Marionberry Pie

 I love pie, especially crumble pie.
-Double crust pies are great, but crumble topped pies are even better.
+Double-crust pies are great, but crumble-topped pies are even better.
 That crunchy sweet topping combined with a juicy, sweet tart filling is just about perfect in my opinion.
 When this pie was done and ready I did a little happy dance as I ate it.

-Step 7: The butter should be about the size of peas when done.
+Step 5: The butter should be about the size of peas when done.
 Place the bowl in the refrigerator to keep the crumble cold while you prep the marionberries.

-If using fresh marionberries rinse them under a spray of water and remove any small leaves or sticks.
+If using fresh marionberries, rinse them under a spray of water and remove any small leaves or sticks.
 Remove any berries that appear spoiled.
 Spread the berries on paper towels to dry them off.

+Step 6: Prepare the berry filling.
 If using frozen berries, don’t let the berries thaw out before mixing them with the other pie filling ingredients.

-Step 9: Spoon the berry mixture into the prepared pie shell.
+Step 7: Spoon the berry mixture into the prepared pie shell.

-Step 10: Spread the crumble topping on top of the marionberries.
+Step 8: Spread the crumble topping on top of the marionberries.

 Adjust the amount of crumble topping to your taste.
 In my opinion, you can’t have too much crumble topping.
 Place the pie on a rimmed baking sheet lined with parchment paper.
 The rimmed baking sheet catches any filling that overflows the crust.

-Step 12: Remove the pie from the oven and let it cool in a wire rack for 2-3 hours it as room temperature.
+Step 10: Remove the pie from the oven and let it cool in a wire rack for 2-3 hours it as room temperature.

 Tip: If you want absolutely clean cuts, let the cool completely, cover the pie with plastic wrap, and refrigerate it for 30-60 minutes.